Difference Between Questionnaires and Surveys

 Surveys can be done in many ways considering the methodology that has been chosen.

 There are many different ways for surveys to be carried out.
-Few most common methods for doing surveys are emails, where an email is sent to some targeted group of people to collect data.
+The most common methods for doing surveys are emails, where an email is sent to some targeted group of people to collect data.

 Main Differences Between Questionnaires and Surveys

-4. Surveys are conducted on targeted audiences while questionnaires are given to pre-arranged candidates.
+4. Surveys are conducted on targeted audiences, while questionnaires are given to pre-arranged candidates.

 Difference Between Questionnaires and Surveys